-You can also use access rights together with visitor groups and give a visitor group from a local 10-mile radius access to an advertisement page.
+You can also use access rights together with audiences and give an audience from a local 10-mile radius access to an advertisement page.

 Access rights are normally managed from the administration view in CMS, but you can give editors the right to manage access rights for a single page in edit view.